 What is Flutter?

 Flutter is a mobile app SDK to help developers and designers build modern mobile apps for iOS and Android.
-Google Flutter is a game changer when it comes to delivering first-rate native experiences.
-Flutter is growing in popularity and often compared with React Native and other best cross-platform app development tools.
+Google Flutter is a game-changer when it comes to delivering first-rate native experiences.
+Flutter is growing in popularity and is often compared with React Native and other best cross-platform app development tools.

 Advantages of Flutter